Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 1. Sustainability has transformed from an emerging to a mainstream trend

 Since environment, the climate, biodiversity and social responsibility are global issues, Europe cannot achieve sustainability standards alone.
 The European Union (EU) will support developing countries in their transition to sustainable food systems.
-One of the actions will be the addition of a sustainability chapter, including on food, in all the bilateral trade agreements.
-It is expected that EU will provide stronger support for smallholder farmers and small-scale food producers to introduce sustainable agricultural and manufacturing practices.
+One of the actions will be the addition of a sustainability chapter in all the bilateral trade agreements.

-Continuous legal changes and requirements for improved sustainability
+Continuous legal changes and challenges for improved sustainability

-Sustainability has become one of the most important topics in the world, due to the risk of global nature loss in a short time.
-Good intentions to save the planet are not enough to bring on the expected changes.
-To speed up the changes, the European Union has set official policies to become the world’s first climate-neutral continent by 2050, called the European Green Deal.
-For the processed fruit, vegetables and edible nuts sector, the most relevant policies are the Farm to Fork strategy, the biodiversity Strategy and the circular economy action plan.
+Sustainability has become one of the most important topics in the world driven by the urgent need to protect the environment, maintain our quality of life, and preserve natural resources for further generations.
+To overcome the challenges of climate change, the EU has set official policies to become the world’s first climate-neutral continent by 2050, called the European Green Deal.
+For the processed fruit, vegetables and edible nuts (PFV) sector, the most relevant policies are the Farm to Fork strategy, the biodiversity strategy and the circular economy action plan.

 Figure 1: Farm to Fork strategy aspects